Quick Concepts: Jailbreaking

 What is Jailbreaking in Generative AI?

 Jailbreaking is a form of hacking that aims to bypass an AI model’s ethical safeguards and elicit prohibited information.
-It uses creative prompts in plain language to trick generative AI systems into releasing information that would otherwise be blocked by their content filters.
+It uses creative prompts in plain language to trick generative AI systems into releasing information that their content filters would otherwise block.

 So far, the most popular methods of jailbreaking have been to ask the AI to assume a different identity such as a fictional character or another chatbot with fewer restrictions.
 The subsequent prompts may include elaborate storylines or games (sometimes involving language translation, fragments of code, etc.) in which the AI is gradually coaxed into chatting about illegal acts, hateful content, or misinformation.